Learning Management

 When it comes to managing role-based training, Learn365 gives L&D managers the option to leverage existing Microsoft groups and Team memberships to automatically align learners with specific courses and training programmes.

-By layering on top of Microsoft 365, Learn365 automatically benefits from the underlying security infrastructure and settings in the Microsoft 365 NHS shared tenant.
+By layering on top of the Microsoft 365 NHS shared tenant, Learn365 automatically benefits from the underlying security infrastructure and settings.

 Is Learn365 secure in a shared Microsoft 365 tenant?